chockalingamsenthilnathan/Phd_Thesis_temp/README.md

 This repository contains codes and supplementary videos relating to Chockalingam Senthilnathan's PhD thesis.
+The following resources were used during the development of these codes:

+1. Anand, L.: Introduction to Coupled Theories in Solid Mechanics.
+Unpublished MIT 2.077 course notes (2023).
+2. E. M. Stewart and L. Anand.
+Example codes for coupled theories in solid mechanics, 2023.
+URL https://github.com/SolidMechanicsCoupledTheories/example_codes.

 SwellingGrowth.py has the FeniCS implementation of the swelling growth theory.
 It is clearly commented and all the run options are parameterized.
 Inclusion_Growth.py has the FeniCS implementation of the inclusion morphogenesis problem.